Ali-miyan-mc2004/Medical_Notes_Assistant/readme.md

     wait for the success message.

     2. Then ask a question in the "❓ Ask a Question" section.

     Click Ask Question to get an answer.

     Your question and answer will appear below in the Q&A history.

+LIMITATIONSL:
+    1. Basic Retrieval with FAISS + MiniLM :

+    Limitation: FAISS with MiniLM is fast and light, but may miss nuance in complex medical queries.

+    Impact: Might return less relevant chunks or miss important context.

+    Improvement: Use a larger embedding model (e.g., all-mpnet-base-v2) or test rerankers after initial retrieval.

+    2.Answer Quality Depends Heavily on Context

+    Limitation: FLAN-T5 is given only ~3 chunks as context, which might not contain the full answer.

+    Impact: Some answers may be generic, wrong, or incomplete.

+    Improvement: Use a retrieval-augmented generation pipeline with ranking or long-context LLMs (like Claude, Gemini Pro, or GPT-4 Turbo).

+Future Feature Enhancements

+     1. User Authentication and Session Management
+    Add login/signup so users have their own space.

+    Store each user’s uploaded notes and history separately.

+    Enables real-world multi-user usage.

+    2. Persistent Storage

+    Save uploaded notes, chunks, embeddings, and FAISS index in:

+    A database (like SQLite/PostgreSQL) for text and metadata.

+    Disk-based storage for FAISS (using faiss.write_index()).

+    Survives server restarts and scales better.